Family: Adenoviridae

 Carbohydrates

-See discussion under family properties
+See discussion under family properties.

 Genome organization and replication

 The receptor-binding properties of DAdV-1 were predicted from the crystal structure of the fiber head to involve binding to the chicken coxsackievirus and adenovirus receptor (CAR) (Song et al., 2019).
-Splicing is presumed in the IVa2, pTP and 33K genes but not in the DNA polymerase gene of barthadenoviruses except BDAdV-1 (Pénzes et al., 2020b).
+Splicing is presumed in the IVa2, pTP and 33K genes but not in the pol gene of barthadenoviruses except BDAdV-1 (Pénzes et al., 2020b).

 Biology

 Certain barthadenoviruses can cause haemorrhagic epizootic disease in free-living ruminants (Fox et al., 2017, Miller et al., 2017, Woods et al., 2018).
-DAdV-1 is also associated with a specific disease of hens that is characterized globally by sharp decreases in egg production (egg drop syndrome) and egg shell deformations (Hess et al., 1997).
-BDAdV-1 has been linked to sudden death, lethargy, weakness, diarrhoea, dehydration and anorexia, and it is responsible for central nervous system signs observed in young bearded dragons (“star gazing”, head tilt, opisthotonos, paresis and circling) (Pénzes et al., 2020b).
+DAdV-1 is also associated with a specific disease of hens that is characterized globally by sharp decreases in egg production (egg drop syndrome) and eggshell deformations (Hess et al., 1997).
+BDAdV-1 has been linked to sudden death, lethargy, weakness, diarrhoea, dehydration and anorexia, and is responsible for central nervous system signs observed in young bearded dragons (“star gazing”, head tilt, opisthotonos, paresis and circling) (Pénzes et al., 2020b).

 Due to the lack of pre-existing immunity in humans and its low bio-safety profile, OAdV-7 has been developed as a gene delivery vector intended for human vaccine and gene therapy applications (Both 2004).